 Originally, I had planned to be in Spain for just a few days.
 It was the summer of 2004 and I was twenty-one years old, trying to see half of Europe in just over two weeks, as Americans sometimes do.

 A series of things happened which totally changed my life—long story, really.
 I met a girl in Madrid.
-Then I went back to Phoenix and found that my life there suddenly seemed much less promising.
-I was young, stupid, etc.
+Then I went back to Phoenix and found that my life there had taken a few unexpected turns, and suddenly seemed much less promising.
+Also, I was young, stupid, etc.

 I quickly decided to come back to Madrid, originally planning to spend another few months just to see what happened.
 I’m not really sure how, but I ended up staying.
 And a decade later, here I am.

 Maybe life is a joke.
 Or to paraphrase Melville, maybe the whole universe is a joke, and maybe the joke is on me.
 I certainly didn’t see it coming.

 Anyway, a lot can change in ten years.
 Both in a person, in a city, and in the world.